-We start our blog series on Book's to check out with this gem:
+We start our blog series on Books with this gem:

 Fashion: The Definitive Visual Guide by The Smithsonian